taufiqkh/Carrit/README.md

       [:child-type type (lists only)]
     }

 As seen above, `:name` is optional, as its presence is dependent on the context.
 The `:child-type` value is only not nil for `type-list`.
 For all list types, the `:data` value contains a sequence of `NamedBinaryTag` records, while for compound types the `:data` value contains a map of names to `NamedBinaryTag` records.
+It's somewhat clumsy to work with but I'd like to simplify it in the future once I'm more familiar with the language.

 Types are listed in `carrit.named-binary-tag/type-names`.